Nagasaki45/UnsocialVR/README.md

 - HTC Vive
 - elixir 1.4
 - Whatever required to run the GCFF (Graph-Cut for F-formations) server.
 See `GCFF/README.md`.
+- Whatever required to run the backchannel server (predicting head nods).
+See `backchannel/README.md`.

 ### Servers